Alejanpro/InitialFlutter/README.md

     fn contains(&mut self, cid: &Cid) -> Result<bool>;
     /// A block query needs to retrieve the block from the store. fn get(&mut self, cid: &Cid) -> Result<Option<Vec<u8>>>;
-    /// A block response needs to inse
+    /// A block response needs to insert the block into the store. fn in